robert-lamprecht/handwritingBCI-analysis/README.md

 3. tSNE.m: code written for tSNE

 _Linear Decoding for Character Reconstruction_
-1. handwritingReconstructionExample.m: code written for reconstructing handwritten character
+1. HandwritingReconstruction.m: code written for reconstructing handwritten character

 _Mutual Information_
+1. TrialAveragingforMI.m: code written for calculating the trial average of neural activity for MI analysis
-1. Electrode_mutual_Information.ipynb : code written for the MI analysis of average firing rate across electrodes
+2. Electrode_mutual_Information.ipynb: code written for the MI analysis of average firing rate across electrodes
-2. PCAmutual_information.ipynb: code written for the MI analysis of PCA components and bias correction method
+3. PCAmutual_information.ipynb: code written for the MI analysis of PCA components and bias correction method